Why Low Power Matters in Digital Design

 | Retention | Wake-up time | N/A | High - save/restore |

-DV engineers spend most low-power verification effort on power gating, multi-voltage, and retention—techniques that require UPF and power-aware simulation.
+As a DV engineer, you'll spend most of your low-power verification effort on power gating, multi-voltage, and retention—the techniques that require UPF and power-aware simulation.

 Power Budget Allocation

-System architects allocate power budgets to blocks based on:
+System architects allocate power budgets to different blocks based on:

 - Criticality: How important is this block's performance?